-Version 1.7.8 is, for all intents and purposes of CASC, equivalent to the version from previous year except that support for reasoning in various quantified non-classical logics were added and/or improved.
+Version 1.7.15 is, for all intents and purposes of CASC, equivalent to the version from last year except that some minor bugs have been fixed, and the support for reasoning in various quantified non-classical logics (not relevant to CASC) was improved.
 We do not expect Leo-III to be strongly competitive against more recent higher-order provers as Leo-III does not implement several standard features of effective systems (including time slicing and proper axiom selection).
-For the first time, a native LLVM build of Leo-III is used instead of the JVM-based set-up (at least for the SLH division).